 The Role of Logic in Choice Making

-These two ideas are called non-contradiction and mutual-exclusion in logic.
-If you have the alternatives of vanilla or chocolate ice creams, then non-contradiction means you must either eat vanilla or chocolate ice cream; you cannot eat both.
-Non-contradiction in this case is a denial of both.
+These two ideas are called non-contradiction and mutual exclusion in logic.
+If you have the alternatives of vanilla and chocolate ice cream, then non-contradiction means you can have either vanilla or chocolate flavors, not both.
+Non-contradiction in this case is a rejection of both.
 Similarly, because you are hungry, you must eat.
 You cannot say that because your preference is for mango ice cream (which is unavailable) you will remain indecisive about the available alternatives, and therefore die of hunger like Buridan’s Ass.
-Mutual-exclusion in this case is the denial of neither, because you are compelled to make a choice (often because we fear death or other painful situations).
+Mutual exclusion in this case is the rejection of neither, because you are compelled to make a choice (often because we fear death or other painful situations).

 In one sense, growing up simply means being rational.
 You have to stop desiring both and neither.
 Growing up as an adult means you are forced to choose, and once you choose you preclude the other alternative, and thereby become irreversibly responsible for the decision you have made.
 You cannot remain indecisive because indecision is also a choice—with its own consequences.
 And whenever you make a choice—including that of being indecisive—you must bear the outcomes graciously: you cannot say that since I was forced into a situation where I had to make a decision in which all the alternatives afforded to me were undesirable, therefore I am not responsible for my previous decisions.

-Denying the force that compels us into a a choice is denial of mutual-exclusion.
-This force puts us at a crossroads and mandates that a choice be made.
-Furthermore, the alternatives are contradictory, because one road goes to the East while the other goes to the West.
+Denying the existence of the force that compels us into some particular choice is ultimately the denial of mutual exclusion.
+This force puts us at different crossroads in life and compels us to make a choice.
+Furthermore, the alternatives are mutually contradictory, because one road goes to the East while the other goes to the West.
 You cannot—logically speaking—go both East and West.
 Hence, the idea that one could simultaneously walk on all the roads is the denial of non-contradiction.
 Getting contradictory things at once is not a valid choice.

 Free Will is Free and Not Free